Soliqua: 7 things you should know

 - Starts to lower blood glucose levels two hours after injection and keeps working for at least 24 hours.

 - Soliqua was significantly more effective than insulin glargine or lixisenatide at improving HbA1c levels in two randomized studies conducted on people with type 2 diabetes.
 After 30 weeks of treatment, the mean change in HbA1c from baseline was -1.6 with Soliqua compared to -1.3 with insulin glargine and -0.9 with lixisenatide.
 74% of Soliqua patients achieved an HbA1c of < 7% after 30 weeks compared to 59% of those assigned insulin glargine and 33% assigned lixisenatide.
-In those inadequately controlled on basal insulin, 55.1% achieved an HbA1c < 7% by week 30 compared to 29.6% assigned insulin glargine.
+In those inadequately controlled with basal insulin, 55.1% achieved an HbA1c < 7% by week 30 compared to 29.6% assigned insulin glargine.

 - Weight gain can occur with insulin-containing products, including Soliqua, and has been attributed to the tissue-building (anabolic) effects of insulin, as noted by the manufacturer.
 In contrast, glucagon-like peptide-1 (GLP-1) agonists typically lead to weight loss.
 The combined use of these 2 products may help to offset the weight gain that some patients experience with the use of insulin glargine (brand names: Basaglar, Lantus, Toujeo) alone.
 Research has shown that patients using insulin glargine/lixisenatide (Soliqua) had a weight loss of 0.3 kg (0.6 lbs), while patients who received only insulin glargine had a weight increase of 1.1 kg.
 Those using only lixisenatide had a weight loss of 2.3 kg.